Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume: Axioms

 Obviously, the number of points scored by any team does not depend on the results of other teams.
 However, if head-to-head results are used for tie-breaking, this property does not necessarily hold. \citet{Berker2014} provides an extensive analysis of tie-breaking in round-robin soccer tournaments.

 \begin{axiom} \emph{Self-consistency}: Two teams should have the same rank if they achieved the same results against teams having the same strength.
-Furthermore, a team should be ranked strictly higher than another team if one of the following conditions hold: \begin{itemize} \item it achieved better, i.e.\ strictly dominant results against opponents having the same strength; \item it achieved the same results against stronger opponents; \item it achieved better, i.e.\ strictly dominant results against stronger opponents. \end{itemize} \end{axiom}
+Furthermore, a team should be ranked strictly higher than another team if one of the following conditions hold: \begin{itemize} \item it achieved better results against opponents having the same strength; \item it achieved the same results against stronger opponents; \item it achieved better results against stronger opponents. \end{itemize} \end{axiom} Self-consistency imposes some constraints on the ranking of the teams such that the constraints are determined by this ranking itself. \citet[Section~3.2]{Csato2019d} offers a detailed explanation of the axiom.

-Having better results implies a higher score, thus the ranking from the number of points satisfies the first and the third requirements of self-consistency.
+The exact meaning of ``better results'' against another team can be specified by the decision-maker, however, since the final ranking is usually determined by the number of points scored, a reasonable definition is more points scored.
+Then having better results implies a higher score, thus the ranking given by the number of points satisfies the first and the third requirements of self-consistency.
+Proving that the second condition also holds is somewhat more complicated.
 Consider two teams $i$ and $j$.
 Assume for contradiction that team $i$ has the same results against stronger opponents compared to team $j$ but team $i$ is ranked weakly below team $j$.
 In a round-robin tournament, their set of opponents almost coincide but team $i$ is an opponent of team $j$ and vice versa.
 Consequently, the initial assumption cannot hold because team $i$ faced stronger opponents than team $j$.

 If the tournament is not round-robin, then there exists no ranking method simultaneously satisfying independence of irrelevant matches and self-consistency \citep[Theorem~1]{Csato2019d}.
 The impossibility result holds under various domain restrictions.
 Self-consistency is a more important property than independence of irrelevant matches, the latter should be weakened to retain possibility \citep{Csato2019d}.